kmeng01/rome/README.md

 python3 -m experiments.summarize --dir_name=X --runs=<run_id>
 ```

+### Note on Cross-Platform Compatibility

+We currently only support methods that edit autoregressive HuggingFace models using the PyTorch backend.
+We are working on a set of general-purpose methods (usable on e.g. TensorFlow and without HuggingFace) that will be released soon.

 <!--
 Each method is customizable through a set of hyperparameters.
 For ROME, they are defined in `rome/hparams.py`.
 At runtime, you must specify a configuration of hyperparams through a `.json` file located in `hparams/<method_name>`.
 Check out [`hparams/ROME/default.json`](hparams/ROME/default.json) for an example.